CCD Earns The Best Place To Work Certification In Dominican Republic For 2024

-(MENAFN- Media OutReach Newswire) SANTO DOMINGO, DOMINICAN REPUBLIC - Media OutReach Newswire - 15 May 2024 – CCD, a nearshore call center based in the Dominican Republic focused on providing exceptional patient experiences, announces its recognition and certification among the Best Places to Work in Dominican Republic for 2024.
+data-text="CCD earns the Best Place to Work certification in Dominican Republic for 2024" data-link=" earns the Best Place to Work certification in Dominican Republic for 2024" class="whatsapp">Shar SANTO DOMINGO, DOMINICAN REPUBLIC - Media OutReach Newswire - 15 May 2024 CCD, a nearshore call center based in the Dominican Republic focused on providing exceptional patient experiences, announces its recognition and certification among the Best Places to Work in Dominican Republic for 2024.

 This certification reflects the company's commitment to making every effort to achieve best employer status in terms of working conditions, and to being attentive and caring to each and every one of its employees.